astroumd/lmtoy/docs/wishlist.md

   mean + |rms_cut|*std.
 So a value of -3 or -4 should be sufficient
   to get rid of the doppler tuning problems of the data prior to Feb 18, 2020.

-* New script "view_spec_point.py" to overplot spectra in development.
+* New script "view_spec_point.py" to overplot spectra.
+Also uses the new docopt based user interface.

 * A new Plots() interface with  a --plots= command line interface allows users to easily switch between interactive and batch png (or pdf) files.